fragcolor-xyz/shards/docs/docs/contribute/docs/start-documenting.md

     pip install mkdocs-macros-plugin
     ```

 You are now ready to start writing documentation!
-We will learn how Fragcolor's documentation is written in the next chapter.
+We will learn how Fragnova's documentation is written in the next chapter.

 ## Overview ##